-A student who withdraws from the University after the first four weeks of class is responsible for the full amount of tuition and must continue to make installment payments as scheduled.
-A student who fails to make full payment on time, including any late fees, is subject to one or more of the following actions, at the University’s option: (1) bar against readmission to the institution; (2) withholding of degree and official transcript; (3) all penalties and actions authorized by law.
+Students who withdraw from the University after the first four weeks of class are responsible for the full amount of tuition.
+If a student fails to make a full payment on time, including late fees, they may be subject to one or more of the following actions, at the University’s option: (1) hold against readmission to the institution; (2) withholding of degree and official transcript; (3) all penalties and actions authorized by law.

 Specific information about paying the tuition bill is available in each semester’s Course Schedule.